 • your seizures do not stop you doing anything; and

-• you have only ever had this type of seizure and have never had a seizure that affects your consciousness, attention and ability to act in any situation.
+• you have only ever had this type of seizure and have never had a seizure that affects your consciousness, attention and ability to act.

 If you have had only asleep seizures over a period of three years since your last awake seizure, you can apply for a Group 1 licence, even if you still have asleep seizures.

 If you are seizure-free and stop taking your anti-epileptic drugs (AEDs), there is a risk that your seizures will start again.
 If you, with your doctor, decide to stop taking (withdraw) your AEDs, your doctor is likely to advise you to stop driving while you are withdrawing, and for six months after you have stopped your AEDs.
 This advice will be based on the recommendation of the DVLA.
 If you drive against your doctor's advice, you will be driving illegally.

-If you continue to drive and you have a seizure you will need to stop driving and tell the DVLA.
+If you have a seizure after withdrawing your AEDs, you will need to stop driving and tell the driving agency.
 If you go back onto the same medication at the same dose as you were on before, and are seizure-free and on this medication for six months, you can apply for a new licence.
 This only applies if you withdraw your AEDs under medical supervision.

-If you are changing from one medication to another, and your doctor feels it is likely to be as effective, you do not usually need to stop driving.
-However, if you have a seizure you will need to stop driving and tell the DVLA.
-If you go back onto the same medication at the same dose as you were on before, and are seizure-free and on this medication for six months, you can apply for a new licence.
+If you are changing from one medication to another, your doctor will advise you if you need to stop driving.
+However, if you have a seizure you will need to stop driving and tell the driving agency.
+If you go back onto the same medication at the same dose as you were on before, and are seizure-free on this medication for six months, you can apply for a new licence.